Listen

 This Privacy Statement applies to

 • Non-ING customers.
-These could include anyone who makes a payment to or receives a payment from an ING account; anyone that visits an ING website, branch or office; professional advisors; shareholders; anyone who is a guarantor; ultimate beneficial owner, director or representatives of a company that uses our services; debtors or tenants of our customers; anyone involved in other transactions with us or our customers.
+These could include anyone who makes a payment to or receives a payment from an ING account; anyone that visits an ING website, branch or office; professional advisers; shareholders; anyone who is a guarantor; ultimate beneficial owner, director or representatives of a company that uses our services; debtors or tenants of our customers; anyone involved in other transactions with us or our customers.

 We obtain your personal data in the following ways: